cits3007/cits3007.github.io/assets/labs/lab05.md

 [docker]: https://docs.docker.com/get-started/overview/

-The preferred way of completing this lab is by using Vagrant (as outlined in Lab 1) to run the standard CITS3007 development environment image from VirtualBox.
+The preferred way of completing this lab is by using Vagrant (as outlined in Lab 1) to run the standard CITS3007 standard development environment (SDE) image from VirtualBox.
 Within that VM, you have root access to the kernel, and all commands should complete successfully.
 If you use some other method, the commands *might* work, but it's not guaranteed.